You’re the Best Teacher I Ever Had

 This teacher tried her best to engage him.
 Then the week before the Christmas holiday, her students were arriving with lavishly wrapped packages containing costly gifts.
 She opened each in turn and thanked them for their thoughtfulness.
 Then the day before the Christmas break, this one boy handed her a crumpled paper bag containing his present.

-Inside this bag she found a broken necklace and half empty bottle of perfume.
+Inside this bag she found a broken necklace and a half empty bottle of perfume.
 Her other students began to snicker, but she made a point of dabbing a few drops of that perfume on her wrist and commenting on its lovely fragrance.
 She slipped the necklace over her head and mentioned how well it matched her sweater.

 From that day on, she took a special interest in this boy and continued showing him little acts of kindness.